betheden/greek-grammar/content/person_first.rst

 Form
 ~~~~

 When a word is in the first person, it can be recognized by a variety of changes to the form.
-These changes differ greatly from each other and are hard to sum up in a simple, helpful way.
+These changes differ greatly from each other
+and are hard to sum up in a simple, helpful way.
 These changes can be classified into Verbal Conjugation forms and Personal Pronouns.

-Some languages use an inclusive we (which includes the person being spoken to in the “we”) and an exclusive we (which excludes the person being spoken to from the “we”).
-Neither English nor Biblical Greek distinguishes between the inclusive and the exclusive “we”.
+Some languages use an inclusive we (which includes the person being spoken to in the “we”) and an exclusive we (which excludes
+the person being spoken to from the “we”).
+Neither English nor Biblical Greek distinguishes between the inclusive and the exclusive
+“we”.
 The context will determine which one is meant.
-See also :ref:`translationAcademy <http://ufw.io/academy/>` and :ref:`translationNotes <http://unfoldingword.org/tn/>` for help if the context is not clear.
+See also :ref:`translationAcademy <http://ufw.io/academy/>` and
+:ref:`translationNotes <http://unfoldingword.org/tn/>` for help if the context is not clear.

-Greek distinguishs between :ref:`Number Singular` <https://ugg.readthedocs.io/en/latest/number_singular.html>` and :ref:`Number Plural <https://ugg.readthedocs.io/en/latest/number_plural.html>`, but not between :ref:`Gender Masculine <https://ugg.readthedocs.io/en/latest/gender_masculine.html>` and :ref:`Gender Feminine <https://ugg.readthedocs.io/en/latest/gender_feminine.html>` or :ref:`Gender Neuter <https://ugg.readthedocs.io/en/latest/gender_neuter.html>` or  in the first person.
+Greek distinguishs between :ref:`Number_Singular<number_singular>` and
+:ref:`Number_Plural<number_plural>`, but not between :ref:`Gender_Masculine<gender_masculine>` and :ref:`Gender_Feminine<gender_feminine>`
+or :ref:`Gender_Neuter<gender_neuter>` or  in the first person.

-The first person can be found in :ref:`Verb <https://ugg.readthedocs.io/en/latest/verb.html>` forms and as a :ref:`Pronoun <https://ugg.readthedocs.io/en/latest/pronoun.html>`.
+The first person can be found in :ref:`Verb<verb>` forms and as a :ref:`Pronoun<pronoun>`.

 The first person of a verb is formed by adding a first person personal ending (or sufformative) to the verb stem.
 These endings can be divided into eight basict types: primary active, secondary active, primary middle/passive, and secondary middle/passive.
 The  present tense uses the primary endings.
 The aorist tense uses the secondary endings.There are also singular and plural endings.